 By looking at the seismograms from different recording stations, we can find out the epicentre of the earthquake.
 The signals arrive first at the closest station and last at the one furthest away.
 The time difference between the P- and S-waves tells us the distance the earthquake is from the seismometer.
 If we calculate the S minus P time to determine distance from the seismometer at three stations, we can work out where the epicentre of the earthquake is.

 Measurement of the severity of an earthquake can be expressed in several ways, but the two most common scales used by seismologists are intensity and magnitude.

-Scientists can make use of these felt report surveys to compare the size of recent earthquakes to ones which occurred before modern scientific measurements (from about 1970 in the UK), but for which contemporary written reports are available.
+Scientists can make use of these felt-report surveys to compare the size of recent earthquakes to ones that occurred before modern scientific measurements (from about 1970 in the UK), but for which contemporary written reports are available.
 In this way earthquake records in the UK can be extrapolated back to the 14th century.

 |1||Not felt||Not felt, even under the most favourable circumstances.|